-MATH 99 Intermediate Algebra, Part B
+MATH 99 Intermediate Algebra, Part B 54 hours lecture; 54 hours total

 Prerequisite: Completion of MATH 98 with a minimum grade of C or equivalent

 MATH 99 is the fourth course in the MATH 96-99 algebra sequence.
 It is a prerequisite for MATH 106, MATH 232 and MATH 235 and together with MATH 98 is equivalent to MATH 94.
 Content includes complex numbers, quadratics, exponentials, logarithms, conic sections, series and applications.